tuananhhedspibk/RoadToSeniorDev/APIJourney/ErrorClassWithDDD-En.md

-# Build error-handling classes for DDD and Clean Architecture
+# Build error-handling classes for DDD and Clean Architecture with Typescript

 ## The need to have error-handling classes